Property:Description

 As a collective of four Dutch fashion designers, Anouk van Klaveren, Christa van der Meer, Dewi Bekker and Gino Anthonisse are known for their unconventional approach, creating interdisciplinary and experimental projects that challenge traditional fashion norms.
 Das Leben am Haverkamp aims to collectively explore fashion’s absurd, magical and seductive nature, by opening up their studio for makers, thinkers and a curious audience.
 Every three months they invite a guest to join the collective as an artist in residence.
 By creating exhibitions, lectures, performances, workshops or screenings, they share their vision.
 Through the lens of fashion each of them addresses contemporary issues, they cast a philosophical or critical perspective on identity politics, hypercapitalism and luxury. +

+Digital Aesthetics Research Center (DARC) is based at The School of Communication and Culture at Aarhus University, and functions as a shared intellectual resource that identifies, analyses, and mediates current research and practices in art and digital culture.
 The centre builds on a broad understanding of ‘digital aesthetics’: we are interested in how to read, write, see, visualize, hear, compose, create, and imagine with media and technologies – from the archaeologies of media and computational culture to the most recent techniques of AI and data. +

 Futuress is a hybrid between a learning community and a publishing platform.
 Our mission is to radically democratize design education and amplify marginalized voices.
 Through various free public programs, we problematize the role of design and foster critical thinking.
 Our work is literally for the future: we bring people together and support our community to craft their own narratives. +